Skip to content

 The reaction rate is equal to the rate of lithium flux from the electrode particles into the electrolyte:

-where Uocp denotes the open circuit potential, given as a function of the Lithium concentration in the electrode and the temperature.
+where denotes the open circuit potential, given as a function of the Lithium concentration in the electrode and the temperature.
 The exchange current density is given by

 DFN Model Parameters (BattMo)